Betterment/with_transactional_lock/README.md

 # with_transactional_lock

-A simple extension to ActiveRecord for performing advisory locking on MySQL and PostgreSQL.
+A simple extension to ActiveRecord for performing advisory locking on PostgreSQL.

 An advisory lock is a database-level mutex that can be used to prevent concurrent access to a shared resource or to prevent two workers from performing the same process concurrently.

 This gem is different from other advisory locking gems because it uses advisory transaction locks instead of advisory session locks.

 ## Why transactional?